 in H44 in cycle 21, plus all the latest from my April 2000 DXpedition and

 finally, a 50MHz H44 Firsts List (updates and corrections welcome).

 Take a look around, listen to the DX both here and on my other

-and e-mail me if you have any recordings, comments,
+site.
+Please e-mail me if you have any recordings, comments,

 I hope to work you soon on 6.

 G8BCG / H44PT